AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

 ## Step 2: Set Up Subscriptions

-In this step, you will ensure the necessary applications are subscribed to.
+In this step, you will set up the required application subscriptions

 | Application                           | Subscription Plan             | Purpose             |
 | :------------------------------       | :--------------- | :---------------    |